 - Powerful, fuel-efficient engine

 - Expensive to buy

-- Hybrid engine's batteries eat up boot space
+- Hybrid system batteries eat up boot space

-It might be the same shape on the outside, but under the skin, this diesel-electric hybrid version of the 3008 is so radically different to the conventional model that it deserves its own review.
-The four wheel drive model promises up to 75mpg, while the most fuel efficient models promise CO2 emissions of under 99g/km – making this one of the cleanest, most fuel efficient people carriers on the market.
+It looks the same as a regular Peugeot 3008 outside, but under the metal, this diesel-electric hybrid version of the car is so radically different to the conventional model that it deserves its own review.
+It's a four-wheel-drive MPV that promises up to 75mpg fuel economy and CO2 emissions of under 99g/km, making it one of the cleanest, most fuel-efficient people carriers on the market.